opensumi/docs/docs/develop/sample/use-service-by-di.en.md

 ![keybinding](https://img.alicdn.com/imgextra/i4/O1CN01kAtflz1KZ6rsycc0r_!!6000000001177-1-tps-1200-706.gif)

-In the next section, we'll take a closer look at both frontend and backend two-way communication to implement a two-way service invocation.
+In the next section, we will take a close look at both frontend and backend two-way communication to invoke a two-way service.